golang/proposal/design/go2draft-type-parameters.md

 generic code, but, more importantly, the reader, must remember.
 One of the driving goals of this design is to introduce as few new names as possible.
-In this design we introduce only one new predeclared name.
+In this design we introduce only two new predeclared names.

 We expect that if people find such names useful, we can introduce a package `constraints` that defines the useful names in the form of